charlie-galb/CV/README.md

 - Certificate in English Language Teaching to Adults (Pass)
 - Diploma in English Language Teaching to Adults, Module One (Merit)

-## Skills

-#### Creativity

-Having worked as a creative in the television and publishing sectors, I pride myself on my ability to generate ideas and concepts.
-During my time at Dorling Kindersley, I came up with the story for How Machines Work: Zoo Break, a book that teaches the mechanics of simple machines through a narrative about animals escaping from a zoo.
-I also served as Ghost Writer on the project.
-It went on to win the Royal Society Young Person’s Book Prize in 2016.

-#### Attention to detail

-While working as an Editorial Assistant at Dorling Kindersley, one of my principal duties was proofreading copy for spelling and grammatical errors ahead of publication.
-I was expected to do it quickly and comprehensively.
-This has perfectly prepared me for picking out and fixing typos and errors in code.

-#### Communication

-I am an excellent communicator, both in writing and in speech.
-I have written treatments for television companies, content and copy for books, and have a commercial copywriting qualification.
-While working as Teacher Coordinator for ILA Vietnam, I produced and delivered monthly teacher-training workshops, as well as serving as Master of Ceremonies for various promotional events at my school.
-As a teacher of non-native speakers, I value the role of empathy in communication and am adept at modulating my speech to suit my audience.

-#### Adaptability

-Having successfully changed careers once before, I am confident in my ability to adapt to new working environments and leverage skills from my previous roles.
-Although the difference in work culture between the publishing industry in London and the education sector in South-East Asia was significant, I was able to bed in quickly and thrive.
-This was down to my willingness to ask questions, to seek out learning opportunities, and to act on feedback rather than covering my ears.

 ## Experience

 **Cambly** (December 2019 to January 2021)
 *English Tutor*
-- One-to-one English tuition and conversation practice with learners of all ages and abilities
+One-to-one English tuition and conversation practice with learners of all ages and abilities
-- Remote, flexible working using an online portal
+- Empathy: Tailoring language to students' age and level to ensure comprehension

 **ILA Vietnam** (October 2018 to October 2019)
 *Teacher Coordinator*
-- Administrative support to the Academic Manager, including record-keeping, drafting internal communications and scheduling meetings
-- Sales presentations, event management and complaint handling
+A junior management position with a focus on teacher training and development
-- Teacher training and observations, delivery of feedback and disciplinary actions
+- Communication: Delivering sales presentations, teacher training and observations, as well as giving feedback and disciplinary actions
+- Team Player: Organised regular staff badminton tournaments (badminton is BIG in Vietnam)
+- **Signature achievement:** Raising the most money in the region (North) as my school's charity representative

 **ILA Vietnam** (February 2016 to September 2018)
 *English Teacher*
-- Planning and delivery of English language lessons to students of all ages and abilities
+Teaching English to Vietnamese learners of all ages and abilities
+- Adaptability: Bedding in quickly to a brand new role in a very different work culture
+- Self-motivation: Studying evening and weekends for the Cambridge DELTA Module One exam, in which I earned a merit, resulting in my promotion to Teacher Coordinator
-- Adaptation of syllabus and materials to make these engaging and relevant to students
+- Creativity: Creating materials and activities to make lessons engaging and relevant to students
-- Creation of appropriate lesson activities and resources
+- **Signature achievement:** Winning the Certificate of Teaching Excellence in my first 18 months in the role

 **Dorling Kindersley** (July 2014 to November 2015)
 *Editorial Assistant and Writer*
-- Research, fact-checking, proofreading and editing
+- Attention to detail: Fact-checking, proofreading, making corrections
-- Presentation of ideas and concepts to senior colleagues
+- Creativity: Presentation of ideas and concepts for prospective books to senior colleagues
-- Responding to customer enquiries and complaints
+- Communication: Writing copy, including treatments and content for books, to strict deadlines
+- **Signature achievement:** Creating the story and serving as Ghost Writer for How Machines Work: Zoo Break, which won the Royal Society Young Person?s Book Prize in 2016

 ## Hobbies